nicholaswmin/fsm/README.md

 Passing an `Object` as 2nd argument to: `fsm(states, obj)` assigns FSM behaviour on the provided object.

+Useful in cases where an object must function as an FSM, in addition to it's current behaviour.[^2]

 > example: A `Turnstile` functioning as both an [`EventEmitter`][ee] & an `FSM`:

 ```js